Michael Epps Says ‘The Chi’ Sheds New Light On Chicago

 Epps went on to say that most people who aren’t from the city are quick to assume the worst, but he’s happy that the show is providing better representation.

 He also talked a little bit about his relationship with Alex Hibbert, who plays the role of Kevin.
-In the series, the two boys are best friends and it appears their relationship has translated off the screen.
+In the series, the two boys are best friends, and it appears their relationship has translated off the screen as well.
 Epps said since Hibbert doesn’t live in Chicago, he ends up staying with him while the show is being filmed.

 “And while he is here, yeah, we’re kicking it off set.
 We have to be close, or else the chemistry during filming — it’s not going to as — it’s not going to be as great as it is,” the young actor explained.